dhbw-stginf16a/cassandra-presentation/overview.md

 - Wide Column Store
 - Properties (overview) - David
-- What happens when a new node is added
-  - How the cluster is initially set up
 - What usecases Cassandra is (not) suited for (and pros and cons) - David
 - How to use CQL
   - Compare to API (key-value)